masogit/am-browser-doc/docs/start/configuration.md

   - defaultIcon: define default icon
   - 'Key-value' pairs:

-      - The 'keys' are SQL name of tables existed in AM.
+      - The 'keys' are SQL name of the tables in AM.
-      - 'value' part is bit complicated, but we will walk you through.
-      It can be a string or an array.
-By string, you are defining a icon applies to the table. i.e.
+      - 'value' part is can be a string or an array.
+By inputting a string, you are defining a icon applies to the table.
+For example,

 ```
           "amSoftInstall": "App".
 ```
-With an array as value, AM Browser enables you specifying icons to record level, for instance:
+By inputting an array, AM Browser enables you to specify icons at the record level, for example:

 ```
           "amExpenseLine": [